 Taraxacum officinale

-An evergreen herbaceous perennial known as the 'dandelion' with upright purple stems and upright or horizontal dark green basal foliage growing from a main taproot.
-Yellow flower heads change into silvery, wispy tufted seed heads or 'dandelion clocks' which disperse in the wind.
-Often considered a weed but the leaves, flowers and roots are sometimes used in herbal medicine or as food and the flowers attract pollinators
+An evergreen herbaceous perennial with upright purple stems and upright or horizontal dark green basal foliage growing from a main taproot.
+Yellow flower heads change into silvery, wispy, tufted seed heads or 'dandelion clocks' which disperse in the wind.
+Considered a weed in some situations, the leaves, flowers and roots can be used in herbal medicine or as food, and the flowers attract pollinators

 Size